-Accounting for observed positive selection Overall, the factors associated with misalignment between the central and local governments, as well as the central government's desire to maintain political stability, could account for nearly 50% of the positive selection in experimentation sites that we observe.
+Accounting for observed positive selection Overall, the factors associated with misalignment across the political hierarchy could account for nearly 50% of the positive selection in experimentation sites that we observe.
 We provide several quantitative assessments of these factors in contributing to site selection in Appendix E.